Horizon-Private-Server/horizon-wiki/up-your-arsenal/bots.md

 **IMPORTANT**: Only invite bots after all normal players have joined the game

-Bots can be invited using the normal "Invite Player" menu within the game.
+Bots can be invited using the normal "Invite Player" menu within the game (they take ~10 seconds to join).
 Below is a table of the bot names to invite:

 | Bot name  | Description |
 | ------------- | ------------- |